-Overriding DNS resolution in cURL is useful when a hostname must stay unchanged while a single request is steered to a different backend.
-That makes it practical for canary checks, reverse-proxy validation, blue/green cutovers, or incident triage without editing /etc/hosts or affecting any other application on the workstation.
+Overriding DNS resolution in cURL is useful when a hostname must stay unchanged while one request is sent to a different backend.
+That makes it practical for canary checks, reverse-proxy validation, blue or green cutovers, and incident triage without editing /etc/hosts or changing DNS for any other application on the workstation.

-The --resolve option inserts a host:port:address mapping directly into curl's in-memory DNS cache for the current command. curl connects to the supplied address, but it still uses the hostname from the URL for the HTTP Host header and, on HTTPS, for SNI and certificate validation.
+The --resolve option adds a host:port:address entry to curl's in-memory DNS cache for the current command. curl connects to the supplied IP address, but it still keeps the hostname from the URL for the HTTP Host header and, on HTTPS, for SNI and certificate checks.

 Steps to override DNS resolution with cURL:

-2. Inspect the verbose transcript to confirm that curl used the injected DNS entry and kept the URL host in the request.
+2. Repeat the request with –verbose when you need to confirm that curl used the injected DNS entry and kept the URL host in the request.

 http://api.example.test:18080/ --output /dev/null